Defining Equity in Housing

 Equity Framework

 An equity framework is a tool used to assess how policies impact communities of color and other under-served groups.
-The DLCD Housing Division recognizes the importance of addressing systemic policies that disproportionately affect marginalized populations as they work to increase housing opportunities for Oregonians.,/p> The equity framework helps identify potential harmful impacts of well-intended policies.
+The DLCD Housing Division recognizes the importance of addressing systemic policies that disproportionately affect marginalized populations as they work to increase housing opportunities for Oregonians.
+The DLCD racial equity framework for decision making helps identify potential harmful impacts of well-intended policies.
 It brings a critical perspective that helps DLCD center equity in both the process and goals.
 This framework guides DLCD housing staff and contractors to examine their values, tactics, assumptions, and priorities, enabling them to shift outcomes from harmful to equitable.